voedger/voedger-internals/README.md

 For user-focused documentation and guidance on using the Voedger platform, please visit [here](https://docs.voedger.io/).

 The documentation is organized around the following key concepts:
 - **Service**: Provided by the Voedger software.
-There are Development services and Operation services.
+There are development-related services and operation-related services.
 - **Role**: Which consumes the services.
 - **Architecture**: The specific software architecture upon which Voedger is built.
 - **Voedger Concepts**: Complex concepts that may not be designed and used as a part of the particular product service.

-## Operation Services
+## Operation-related Services

 ```mermaid
     graph TD